cpti372/cpti372.github.io/_posts/2017-11-26-getting-started.md

 ---
 # Bula!

-Bula is the most common word in the Fijian language.
+<b>Bula</b> is the most common word in the Fijian language.
 It is the same as “Hello” in English.
 <p align="center" width="200" height="200"><a href="http://www.southpacificweddings.com.au/wp-content/uploads/2018/12/Bula-Fiji2.jpg"><img src="http://www.southpacificweddings.com.au/wp-content/uploads/2018/12/Bula-Fiji2.jpg" type="image"></a></p>

 Today, I am going to introduce one of my colleagues from Fiji islands.
 Maria, the 2021 cohort of GBJ, is from Fiji Islands.
 She is the business editor working at [Fiji Sun](https://fijisun.com.fj/) based in Suva, Fiji.